Tyrod Taylor: Cleveland Browns

 On March 9, 2018, the Bills agreed to trade Taylor to the Cleveland Browns for a 2018 third-round draft pick.
-The deal became official five days later, on March 14, at the start of the NFL year.
+The deal became official on March 14, at the start of the NFL season.

-Despite drafting quarterback Baker Mayfield first overall in the 2018 NFL Draft, the Browns committed to Taylor as their season starter.
-In his first start against the Pittsburgh Steelers, Taylor helped the Browns snap a 17-game losing streak dating back to 2016, but the game ended in a 21–21 tie.
-Taylor completed 15 of 40 pass attempts for 197 yards, a touchdown, and an interception while also rushing for 77 yards and a touchdown.
+Despite drafting quarterback Baker Mayfield first overall in the 2018 NFL draft, the Browns committed to Taylor as their season starter.

+In Week 1 against the Pittsburgh Steelers, Taylor helped the Browns snap a 17-game losing streak (dating back to 2016), despite the game ending in a 21–21 tie.
+Taylor completed 15-of-40 pass attempts for 197 yards, a touchdown, and an interception while also rushing for 77 yards and a touchdown.

-Taylor was injured in Week 3 against the New York Jets, which prompted Mayfield to take over at quarterback en route to the Browns finally winning their first game since 2016.
-Taylor appeared in only one other game in the 2018 season, completing an 11-yard pass against the Kansas City Chiefs in Week 9.
+In Week 3, Taylor was injured against the Jets, which prompted Mayfield to take over at quarterback and won their first game since 2016.

+While Mayfield played out the rest of the season as starter, Taylor only appeared in one other game in the season, completing an 11-yard pass against the Kansas City Chiefs in Week 9.

 Los Angeles Chargers

 2019 season

-On March 13, 2019, Taylor signed a two-year, $11 million contract with the Los Angeles Chargers, reuniting with former offensive coordinator and one-time interim head coach Anthony Lynn.
-In Week 14, in the 45–10 victory over the Jacksonville Jaguars, Taylor came into the game in relief of Philip Rivers and threw a 14-yard touchdown pass to Virgil Green.
+On March 13, 2019, Taylor signed a two-year, $11 million contract with the Chargers, reuniting with former Bills' offensive coordinator and one-time interim head coach Anthony Lynn.
+In Week 14, in the 45–10 victory over the Jaguars, Taylor came into the game in relief of Philip Rivers and threw a 14-yard touchdown pass to tight end Virgil Green.

 2020 season

-Following a shortened training camp leading up to the 2020 season, and with Rivers having signed with the Indianapolis Colts in free agency, Lynn named Taylor the Chargers' starter going into the season over rookie first-round pick Justin Herbert.
+Following a shortened training camp, and with Rivers having signed with the Colts in free agency, head coach Lynn named Taylor the Chargers' starter over rookie first-round pick Justin Herbert.

-Making his first start since Week 3 of the 2018 season, Taylor completed 16 of 30 passes for 208 yards as the Chargers defeated the Cincinnati Bengals 16–13 in Week 1.
-Taylor suffered a rib injury during pre-game warmups the following week before a matchup with the Kansas City Chiefs and was hospitalized, leaving Herbert to start at the last minute.
+In Week 1 against the Bengals, Taylor completed 16-of-30 passes for 208 yards, in a 16–13 win.
+In the next game, Taylor suffered a rib injury during pre-game warmups against the Chiefs and was hospitalized, leaving Herbert to start at the last minute.
 Days later, it was revealed the Chargers' team doctor accidentally punctured Taylor's lung while administering a painkiller injection prior to the game.

 On October 8, Lynn announced that Herbert would be the starter for the remainder of the season.

-Taylor saw brief action during a Week 9 game against the Las Vegas Raiders.
+In Week 9, Taylor saw brief action against the Las Vegas Raiders.
 Following a touchdown, Taylor came in on a two-point conversion attempt after Herbert was briefly sidelined after taking a hit.
-The two-point conversion attempt failed and Herbert returned the following series; the Chargers lost 31–26.
+The two-point conversion attempt failed and Herbert returned the following series.
+The Chargers lost 31–26.